mylisabox/lisa-plugin-ir/README.md

-# lisa-plugin-lumene-screen
+# lisa-plugin-ir
-L.I.S.A. plugin to manage Lumene IR projector screen
+L.I.S.A. plugin to manage IR commands